XLRINN/nix/docs/PROXMOX.md

 - Network Device: VirtIO (paravirtualized)
 - QEMU Guest Agent: Enable in VM Options (the OS enables the agent service automatically)

-Boot the NixOS ISO, open a shell, and run the installer:
+Boot the NixOS ISO, open a shell, and run the installer directly from GitHub (no local checkout needed):

 ```
-# Use the installer app that auto-downloads config
+# Use the installer app that auto-downloads this repo's config
-nix run .#desktop
+nix run github:xlrinn/nix#desktop
 ```

 Notes
 - The installer is UEFI-only (systemd-boot).
 If the VM uses BIOS/SeaBIOS, the installer exits with a friendly hint to switch to UEFI and add an EFI disk.
+If you prefer BIOS, tell me and I can add a GRUB-on-BIOS fallback.
 - VirtIO/QEMU guest modules and agents are enabled by default in the NixOS host configuration.
 - The Disko layout includes a small BIOS boot partition for cross-compatibility, alongside the EFI system partition.